mmiranda222/.statsuite/content/contributing/report an issue.md

  - Give a clear description of the purpose of the feature, what is the outcome and added-value for the user.<br>

 ## Issue process and Definitions of Done (DoD)
-Every open issue will follow the below process steps, in regards to quality criteria and relevance assessed by the Project Management (PM) Team and the Technical Team.<br>
+Every open issue will follow the below process steps, in regards to quality criteria and relevance assessed by the Project Management (PM) Team and the Technical (Dev) Team.<br>
-The full workflow goes from open to PM, Design and Devevolpment Teams, including reviews, quality check, implementaiton, peer-review and tests.<br>
+The full workflow goes from open to PM, Design and Dev Teams, including reviews, quality check, implementation, peer-review and unit tests.<br>
-In some cases of course steps are skipped, e.g. a bug will not go through Design steps.<br>
+In some cases of course some steps are skipped, e.g. a bug will not go through Design steps.<br>
 If at some point an issue has a very low activity after 12 months, it should then be closed.
 Nonetheless, re-opening an issue might still happen if someone is still willing for it.<br>

 <!---```mermaid